 Why are they favorites?

 Argentina arrived at the 2026 World Cup as defending champions and have responded with authority.
-Lionel Messi, at 39, scored a hat-trick against Algeria in their opener (3-0) and reached 18 World Cup goals, the all-time record surpassing Miroslav Klose.
-La Albiceleste won Group J with a perfect record: 3 wins in 3 matches, 7 goals scored and only 1 conceded.
+Lionel Messi, at 39, already has 6 goals in the tournament and has reached 19 World Cup goals, the all-time record.
+La Albiceleste won Group J with a perfect record, but their contender status still needs confirmation in the knockout phase.

 Strengths and weaknesses